 How to Identify Your Ideal Client

 For a while, I thought l wanted to work only with athletes.
 That was until I found my true passion: helping busy guys (often ex-athletes, ironically) look better naked, simplify training, and maintain pain-free performance.
 I want to make having a strong, lean, and athletic body practical for busy dudes.
-Now, I wouldn’t have understood who I liked working with most…unless I took every client I could in the beginning,
+Now, I wouldn’t have understood who I liked working with most…unless I took every client I could in the beginning.
+But that’s a short-term solution to a long-term problem.

 Take five minutes to brainstorm your ideal client using the format that follows from my own business.